turingschool-examples/school_challenge_2201/README.md

 * Fork this Repository
 * Clone your forked repo
-* Complete the activity Below
+* Complete the activity below
 * Push your solution to your repo
 * Submit a Pull Request from your repo to this repo
-    * Put your name in your PR!
+    * Put your full name (first and last) in your PR!

 ## Iteration 1

 For iteration 1, we have created all of the tests you will need - unskip tests one by one (by replacing `xit` with `it`) and make each pass before moving on to the next test.
 The tests will model the following interaction pattern:

 ```ruby
 pry(main)> require './lib/school'